Farrah Forke: Personal life

 Forke underwent plastic surgery in 1989, when she was 21, to receive silicone breast implants.
 However, the implants later ruptured and caused her health complications.
 She consequently had them removed four years later in February 1993.
 She then filed a lawsuit in Houston on March 24 of the following year against Dow Corning, the Dow Chemical Company, the Inamed Corporation and the McGhan Corporation.

-She was dear friends with actress Caroline Aaron, who played Mary Pat Lee on Wings.
+She was friends with actress Caroline Aaron, who played Mary Pat Lee on Wings.
 The two featured together in Forke's last episode of the series.

 Forke met Mark Layton Brown while he was working in the art department of Wings.
 Together, they had two children: twin sons Chuck and Wit.
-She took a hiatus from acting during the mid-2000s and returned to Texas to raise her children, eventually deciding the hiatus would become a permanent retirement from Hollywood.
+She took a hiatus from acting during the early 2000s and returned to Texas to raise her children, eventually deciding the hiatus would become a permanent retirement from Hollywood.

 Death

-Forke died at her home in Houston, Texas, on February 25, 2022, at the age of 54.
+Forke died at her home in The Woodlands, TX, on February 25, 2022, at the age of 54.
 She had been battling cancer in the years leading up to her death.

-Many tributes were paid to her, including from her cast mate Steven Weber, who played her onscreen boyfriend Brian in Wings, saying: "She was every bit as tough, fun, beautiful and grounded as her character “Alex” on Wings."
+Many tributes were paid to her, including from her castmate Steven Weber, who played her onscreen boyfriend Brian in Wings, saying: "She was every bit as tough, fun, beautiful and grounded as her character "Alex" on Wings."